 Mallorca in April

-April is the beginning of the high season in Mallorca with longer days and warmer weather.
-During the day you can sunbathe or even swim, but in the evenings you will need warmer clothes as it can get colder than during the day.
+April is the beginning of the high season in Mallorca, with longer days and warmer weather.
+During the day, you can sunbathe or even swim, but in the evenings, you will need warmer clothes as it gets colder when the sun goes down.

-It is still time before tourists storm the island, so April is perfect for those looking for relaxation.
-It is also Easter season when many businesses will be closed, so plan your trip accordingly.
+There is still time before tourists storm the island, so April is perfect for those looking for relaxation.
+However, it is also Easter when many businesses will be closed, so plan your trip accordingly.

 Mallorca in May

-May is still the shoulder season in Mallorca, and a warm month but with fewer crowds.
-All the hotels and restaurants are open, but it is more affordable to visit the island in May than it will be a few weeks later.
+May is still the shoulder season in Mallorca.
+It is a warm month but with fewer crowds.
+All the hotels and restaurants are open, but it is more affordable to visit the island in May than a few weeks later.

 Since the weather is so pleasant but not too hot yet, this is a good time to visit Serra de Tramuntana, one of the biggest tourist attractions in Mallorca.